 - Will appeal to couples and family cruisers looking for a manageable cat capable of blue water cruising.

-Please scroll down to read more about the Lagoon 40.
+Please scroll down to read more about the 2019 Lagoon 40 Catamaran.

 The 60’5” mast is set to further aft as you see on the 42, the boom is shorter and the mainsail smaller with a higher aspect ratio, making it more manageable but without compromising performance.
 There is a fat-head mainsail option but the standard main is recommended for the Caribbean trade-winds.
 She also has a self-tacking jib which facilitates shorthanded sailing.